Title: | Minimalist Async Evaluation Framework for R |

 collects the results of a ‘mirai_map’ x

-and
+and returns

-complete if still in progress, blocking but user-interruptible.
+in progress, blocking but user-interruptible.

 x[.flat]

-collects and flattens map results to a vector, checking
+collects and flattens map results to a vector, checking that

-that they are of the same type to avoid coercion.
+they are of the same type to avoid coercion.
 Note: errors if an

 ‘errorValue’ has been returned or results are of differing type.